Paul-antoineLeTolguenec/karst_simulation/README.md

 [![video](https://github.com/Paul-antoineLeTolguenec/karst_simulation/blob/master/doc/video/simu_RVIZ.gif)]

+## Note
+In this Markdown, I explain the installation of each element in an exhaustive way because this repository is created in order to bring together people with different backgrounds around the same formalism.
+If you have bases in ROS and Gazebo, install this package the way you want.

 ## Dependencies

 * **ROS Melodic**

     First you need to install ROS (I use ROS Melodic but you can install the version you want).

+    You need to get ”Desktop-Full Install" so you get Gazebo.

     you can follow the instructions [here](http://wiki.ros.org/melodic/Installation/Ubuntu)